boyter/boyter.org/content/posts/sloc-cloc-code.md

 Which one would you think was the slowest?
 Which one the fastest?
 As you probably expected the slowest uses reflect.
 Reflection is almost always slow.
 However oddly enough the fastest is the basic for loop.
 Usually the answer to what is the fastest is whatever is in the standard library.
 However in this case the loop is able to avoid the length check required to see if the slices are the same length.
 This makes sense as it cannot assume that the slices are of the same length.

-Also since in our case we already know that the first byte matches we can save some addtional time by starting the loop at 1.
+Also since in our case we already know that the first byte matches we can save some additional time by starting the loop at 1.
 How much of a saving does this produce?

 ```
 BenchmarkCheckByteEqualityReflect-8                                      5000000               344 ns/op